Joining ECAM Strasbourg-Europe means choosing to become part of a network of excellence and innovation in France and abroad.

 Both a scientist and a manager

-This course is aimed at students with a 2-year post-bac level in science.
+This course is aimed at students with 2 or 3 years’ scientific post-bac studies.

 - Icam, site de Strasbourg-Europe’s Preparatory Course with International Immersion

 - Partner preparatory courses